£

 Mart and his partner Kayleigh talk about how Mart got back to work after 18 months of treatment for myeloma

-Living with long-term side effects
+Stewart's story of living with long-term side effects of blood cancer

 Stewart talks about the impact treatment side effects have had on their life, and dealing with other people’s expectations.